AllyTechEngineering/bme_i2c_bloc/README.md

 If the response is 0, the pwm has been exported but not enabled.
 If the response is 1, the pwm has been enabled.

-### pinctrl - Does Not Show The Correct Information
-pinctrl shows the correct alt function, GPIO Pin and pwm channel number but the pwmchip number is wrong.<br/>
+### pinctrl - On the Model 5 pwmchip2 is pwmchip0 on the RP1 IC
 12: a0    pd | lo // GPIO12 = PWM0_CHAN0<br/>
 13: a0    pd | lo // GPIO13 = PWM0_CHAN1<br/>
 18: a3    pd | lo // GPIO18 = PWM0_CHAN2<br/>